WHO I AM

 WHERE CAN I BUY PASTURED EGGS?

-VITAL FARMS, PETALUMA PASTURES, CLOVER & THE HAPPY EGG COMPANY can be found in many different supermarkets, like Whole Foods, Fresh Market, Raley's and even Target and Walmart, but the best place, by far, is to get your pastured eggs at your local Farmer's Market.
+VITAL FARMS, PETALUMA PASTURES, CLOVER & THE HAPPY EGG COMPANY can be found in many different supermarkets, like Whole Foods, Fresh Market, Raley's and even Target, Walmart and CostCo, but the best place, by far, is to get your pastured eggs at your local Farmer's Market.

 These eggs are a little more expensive, but you and your family are worth it!